utshomax/postman-docs/src/pages/docs/administration/sso/intro-sso.md

 * Removes the need for users to remember and manage multiple passwords.
 * Simplifies users' experience by enabling them to sign in at a single access point and work seamlessly across multiple applications.
 * Increases productivity by significantly reducing the password-related support emails.
-* Reduces phishing and thereby making sure users aren't tricked into giving away sensitive information.
+* Reduces phishing attempts that try to trick users into giving away sensitive information.

 ## Prerequisites for SSO with Postman